 - The next six steps are about targeting key account contacts with relevant messages, content, touchpoints and plays.
 All require continuous measurement and improvement.

 - Still in the planning phase?
 This Adoption Timeline and Checklist is a must-have!

-- Read more on ABM: Three key secrets to know, four reasons you aren’t ready, and how much tech do you really need?
+- Read more on ABM: Three key secrets to know and how much tech do you really need?